George Rapp: Religious views

-Rapp and his followers, the Harmonites, believed Christ would return in their lifetime.
+Rapp and his followers believed Christ would return in their lifetime to help usher in a thousand-year kingdom of peace on earth.
 The purpose of the community was to be worthy of Christ and prepare for his return.
-They were nonviolent pacifists, refused to serve in the military, and tried to live by George Rapp's philosophy and literal interpretations of the New Testament.
-After leaving Germany and coming to the United States, they first settled in (and built) the town of Harmony, Pennsylvania, in 1804, and established the Harmony Society in 1805 as a religious commune.
-In 1807, celibacy was advocated as the preferred custom of the community in an attempt to purify themselves for the coming Millennium.
-Rapp believed that the events and wars going on in the world at the time were a confirmation of his views regarding the imminent Second Coming of Christ, and he also viewed Napoleon as the Antichrist.
+They were nonviolent pacifists, refused to serve in the military, and tried to live by Rapp's philosophy and literal interpretations of the New Testament.
+Rapp believed that the events and wars going on in the world at the time were a confirmation of his views regarding the imminent Second Coming of Christ, and he viewed Napoleon as the Antichrist.
 Rapp produced a book with his ideas and philosophy, Thoughts on the Destiny of Man, published in German in 1824 and in English a year later.

 Virgin Sophia design on doorway in Harmony, Pennsylvania, carved by Frederick Reichert Rapp (1775–1834).

-The Harmonites were Millennialists, in that they believed Jesus Christ was coming to earth in their lifetime to help usher in a thousand-year kingdom of peace on earth.
+The Harmonites were Millennialists.
 This is perhaps why they believed that people should try to make themselves "pure" and "perfect", and share things with others while willingly living in communal "harmony" (Acts 4:32-37) and practicing celibacy.
 They believed that the old ways of life on earth were coming to an end, and that a new perfect kingdom on earth was about to be realized.
-They practiced socialism within their community, but traded their exotic agricultural goods, including lemons and figs grown in movable greenhouses, with others.
+They practiced socialism within their community but traded their exotic agricultural goods (including lemons and figs grown in movable greenhouses) with others.

-Rapp and his group also practiced forms of Esoteric Christianity, Mysticism (Christian mysticism), and Rapp often spoke of the virgin spirit or Goddess named Sophia in his writings.
-Rapp was very influenced by the writings of Jakob Böhme, Philipp Jakob Spener, and Emanuel Swedenborg, among others.
-Also, in Economy, Pennsylvania, there are glass bottles and literature that seems to indicate that the group was interested in (and practiced) alchemy.
-Some other books that were found in the Harmony Society's library in Old Economy, Pennsylvania, include those by the following authors: Christoph Schütz, Gottfried Arnold, Justinus Kerner, Thomas Bromley, Jane Leade, Johann Scheible (Sixth and Seventh Books of Moses), Paracelsus, and Georg von Welling (Opus Mago-Cabalisticum), among others.
+Harmonites practiced forms of esoteric Christianity and Christian mysticism, and Rapp often spoke of the virgin spirit or goddess named Sophia in his writings.
+Rapp was influenced by the writings of Jakob Böhme, Philipp Jakob Spener, and Emanuel Swedenborg, among others.
+In Economy, Pennsylvania, there are glass bottles and literature that seem to indicate that the group was interested in (and practiced) alchemy.
+Some other books that were found in the Harmony Society's library in Old Economy include those by the following authors: Christoph Schütz, Gottfried Arnold, Justinus Kerner, Thomas Bromley, Jane Leade, Johann Scheible (Sixth and Seventh Books of Moses), Paracelsus, and Georg von Welling (Opus Mago-Cabalisticum).

 The Harmonites tended to view unmarried, celibate life as morally superior to marriage, based on Rapp's belief that God had originally created Adam as a dual being having male and female sexual organs.
 According to this view, when the female portion of Adam separated to form Eve, disharmony followed, but one could attempt to regain harmony through celibacy.